vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 - [Securing Virtual Machines with Virtual Trusted Platform Module](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/8-0/vsphere-security-8-0/securing-virtual-machines-with-virtual-trusted-platform-module.html) and
 - [Configuring and Managing vSphere Native Key Provider](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/8-0/vsphere-security-8-0/configuring-and-managing-vsphere-native-key-provider.html), or the section on [Standard Key Providers](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/8-0/vsphere-security-8-0/configuring-and-managing-a-standard-key-provider.html) if that's how you would like to proceed (a Standard Key Provider is a connection to an external key management system, such as a Hardware Security Module (HSM) or a cloud-based key management service).

+## Code Samples

+You can find sample scripts pertaining to vTPM in the [code-samples](https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/features-capabilities/encryption/code-samples) directory.

 ## Questions & Answers

 ### What is a TPM?